Factors that influence moving costs from Salt Lake City to Hialeahtoggle

 State income tax 4.95% 0.0%

-• The cost of living for a single person in Hialeah is 18.0% higher than in Salt Lake City.
+• Be sure to budget for higher bills in Hialeah, since the cost of living for a single person in Hialeah is 18.0% higher than in Salt Lake City.
+This includes routine expenses like utilities, groceries, clothing, and transportation.

 • The unemployment rate in Hialeah is 196.67% higher than in Salt Lake City.

-• State income taxes in Hialeah are 100.00% lower than in Salt Lake City.
+• One perk of moving to Hialeah is paying less in state income taxes, which are 100.00% lower than in Salt Lake City.

 To put this in perspective, you would need around $3,538.67 in Hialeah to maintain the same standard of life that you can have with $3,000.00 in Salt Lake City.